 I want to help you peel back the layers of pain and heal and sometimes the self-harm urges and behaviors no longer feel necessary.

-Alcohol numbs, enables you avoid, and successful – albeit temporarily – solves your problem.
+Alcohol numbs, enables you to avoid, and successfully – albeit temporarily – solves your problem.
 Alcohol is not the problem, it’s the solution to the problem.
-This is something I learned from Colin Ross.
+This is something I learned from Colin Ross and Trauma Model Therapy and I apply this philosophy to substance abuse and other things too, like overeating, self-harm, and dissociation.

 If you’re struggling with excessive alcohol use, or if your loved one has told you have a problem – let’s work together to figure our what problem you’re solving with alcohol.